Hard Region Aware Network for Remote Sensing Change Detection: Introduction

-Based on the observations discussed above, we propose a novel change detection network, called AR-CDNet, which is designed to generate accurate change maps and estimate pixel-wise uncertainty by leveraging knowledge review and online uncertainty estimation, respectively.
-To measure uncertainty, we introduce an online uncertainty estimation branch, which dynamically estimates pixel-wise confidence and is supervised by the difference between predicted change maps and corresponding ground truth during training.
-To ensure accuracy, we design a knowledge review strategy that effectively captures the significant information of multi-level temporal difference features and avoids dilution of knowledge in a U-shape network.
-The knowledge review module employs two attention mechanisms, namely reverse attention and conflict attention, to review the knowledge among the multi-level temporal difference features.
+Based on the observations discussed above, we propose a novel change detection network, called HRANet, which is designed to generate accurate change maps under the guidance of a hard region mining manner.
+Firstly, we design a cross-layer knowledge review module that effectively captures the significant information of multi-level temporal difference features and avoids dilution of knowledge in a U-shape network.
+The cross-layer knowledge review module employs two attention mechanisms, namely reverse attention and conflict attention, to review the knowledge among multi-level temporal difference features.
 The reverse attention enables the network to refocus on the regions that are not segmented in the high-level features branch, while the conflict attention forces the network to pay more attention to the conflict regions between detection results from high-level and low-level features.
-This way, knowledge can be distilled from low-level features into high-level features, thereby improving the feature presentation capability of temporal difference features.
-Finally, the comprehensive knowledge of uncertainty-aware features captured from the online uncertainty estimation branch and multi-level temporal difference features are integrated for accurate change detection.
-Our results, as shown in Fig.~\ref{fig:uncertainty_samples}, demonstrate that the predicted uncertainty map can assign true-negative regions and false-positive regions with lower confidence.
+This way, knowledge can be distilled from low-level into high-level features, thereby improving the feature presentation capability of temporal difference features.
+Secondly, we introduce an online hard region estimation branch, which dynamically estimates pixel-wise hard samples, supervised by the errors between predicted change maps and corresponding ground truth during training.
+Finally, the comprehensive knowledge of hard region aware features captured from the online hard region estimation branch and multi-level temporal difference features are integrated for accurate change detection.